IM AUSNAHMEZUSTAND by Falk Richter

 Whenever a performance inspires me, I seem to become the child that I was when I first went to

-the smell, the fabrics, the magic.
+the light, the smell, the fabrics, the magic.

 During an exciting performance apocalypses are taking place, worlds go down others emerge.